Comprehensive Psycho-Educational Assessments:

-Areas that may be evaluated during an assessment:
+Areas that may be evaluated during an assessment based on the presenting questions and concerns:

 Executive functioning (i.e., planning, organization, working memory, self-monitoring)